Halsey Institute of Contemporary Art: International Artist-In-Residence Program

-The Halsey Institute of Contemporary Art hosts an artist-in-residence every year, for the period of a few weeks to several months.
+The Halsey Institute of Contemporary Art often hosts an artist-in-residence for the period of a few weeks to several months.
 During their residencies, artists have the unique opportunity to work on-site to produce new works of art to be exhibited at the Halsey Institute.
-The artist in-residence engages with the local community through lectures, workshops and other public events.
-The Halsey aims to give the community insight to the artist's life, their work and their creative processes.
-The Halsey Institute often produces an exhibition video about each artist as well as publications such as exhibition catalogues for each artist-in-residency.
+The artist in-residence engages with the local community through lectures, workshops, and other public events.
 Past artists-in-residence include Chen Long-bin, Tiebena Dagnogo, Eames Demetrios, Rikuo Ueda, Motoi Yamamoto, Hung Liu, Lonnie Holley, Renee Stout, Jumaadi, Kendall Messick, and Patricia Boinest Potter, among others.